jafahulo/StudentSuccessFactors/Readme.md

 analysis to understand correlations between student behavior and their exam scores.

 ## Hypothesis Statement:
-What Is the top contributer to high and low exam scores?
+What Is the top contributor to high and low exam scores?
 Are they the same?

 ## Dataset information
 ### Description